RevenueHunt/docs/docs/tutorials/making-first-quiz.md

 icon: material/numeric-1
 ---

-# Making Your First Shop Quiz || Recommending the Best Cleanser
+# Making Your First Product Recommendation Quiz || Recommending the Best Cleanser

 In this tutorial, you’ll learn how to make and publish a short quiz that recommends the best cosmetic (skincare) product to your customers.